The Nurse Call Center is available by phone:

 Mon., Wed., Thurs., & Fri.
 (8 AM – 4:15 PM)

 If you are experiencing a medical emergency, please contact a medical professional or call 911.

 The Public Health Division will be closed to the public for 2018 holiday observances on the following dates:

-A Community Health Improvement Plan and Process (CHIPP) is a comprehensive approach to assessing community health and developing and implementing action plans to improve community health.
-In a CHIPP, "health" is defined broadly and includes physical health, mental health, environmental health and other areas that contribute to overall well-being.
+Every 5 years the Public Health Division conducts a Community Health Improvement Plan and Process (CHIPP) for Waukesha County.
+This is a national, comprehensive approach to assess community health, develop and implement action plans to improve community health, and monitor results.
+In a CHIPP, "health" is defined broadly and includes physical health, mental health, environmental health, and other areas that contribute to overall well-being.

 A CHIPP engages key community members to systematically collect and analyze qualitative and quantitative health-related data from a variety of sources.
 The findings then inform community decision-making, the prioritization of health problems, and the development and implementation of action-oriented community health improvement plans.
-In Wisconsin, the CHIPP process generally spans a five year period to give enough time to observe community health improvements.
-Click here to see the 2010-2015 CHIPP report.
+View the 2010-15 CHIPP report.

-The Waukesha County CHIPP Steering Committee, representing key sectors of the community, to include healthcare, government, nonprofits, business, education, faith-based organizations and consumers, provides essential leadership over the course of the five year process.
+The CHIPP Steering Committee for Waukesha County, representing key sectors of the community, to include healthcare, government, nonprofits, business, education, faith-based organizations and consumers, provides essential leadership over the course of the five year process.

 Vision for a healthy Waukesha County is: Strong families, connected communities, healthy environments and accessible services that promote overall safety, well-being and quality of life.